Chenla: Slavery

 Many commoners were assigned to serve as workers that cleaned, cooked, and built temples and shrines without any compensation.
 From analyzing ancient inscriptions, Judith Jacob has discovered that there were fourteen categories of slaves in Chenla distinguished by different origins and kinds of duties.
 These groups of people could be bought, sold, and given away, having no freedom to escape because their parents were in need of money or they had to pay off debts that they contracted or were passed on in their family.
-This suggests hereditary servitude; if your parent is a slave for a temple than you also have to serve at the same place, bearing no liberty of your own.

 Economy

 The wealth of Chenla and its surrounding territories was derived from wet-rice agriculture and from the mobilization of manpower rather than from subsistence farming such as in the past.
-Productive lands were donated to temples were slaves worked the fields and helped the temples generate revenue.
+Productive lands were donated to temples where slaves worked the fields and helped the temples generate revenue.
 The kingdom sustained an extensive irrigation system which manufactured rice surpluses that formed the bulk of their trade.
 International trade is believed to have been essential to the kingdom.
-But by the time of early 7th century, Cambodian society was in an economic shift from trading orientation to more a agrarian focusing.
+But by the time of early 7th century, Cambodian society was in an economic shift from trading orientation to more an agrarian focusing.
 Trading centers near the coast of Funan period were collapsing, while inland agrarian centers emerged.

 In the remains of the main port, Oc Eo, (now in Vietnam) materials from Rome, Greece and Persia have been found, as well as artifacts from India and neighboring states.
 Indian influences might have been so alluring because Indian merchants who traded with early Cambodians had wealth and were prosperous, qualities to strive for, therefore there was little to no hesitance in adopting the religion of another culture.